Box Grove, Ontario

-Box Grove (Census Tract 5350400.01) is an original community in Markham, Ontario.
+Box Grove is an unincorporated community and one of the original hamlets of Markham, Ontario.

 History

 A Middle Iroquoian settlement existed on the west bank of a tributary of the Little Rouge Creek in the fourteenth century in the area which is today called Box Grove.
 In 1815, William Beebe was the first European settler in this area; Sparta or Sparty-Wharf (Box Grove in 1867) was registered as a hamlet in 1850.
 The name suggests that at an early date there was boat traffic on the Rouge River.
 The hamlet changed to its present name during Canada's Confederation in 1867 when it was granted a post office (McCaffrey General Store later as Box Grove General Store moved to what is now Shell Service Station after 1901).
-The origin of the name is unclear; it may be due to the activity at the box-making woodworking factory, a reference to the many boxwood trees around the hamlet, or linked to the hamlet of Box Grove in West Sussex, England.
+The origin of the name is unclear; it may be due to the activity at the box-making woodworking factory, a reference to the many boxwood trees around the hamlet, or linked to the hamlet of Boxgrove in West Sussex, England.
 In 1867 the hamlet had "a Church, a schoolhouse, two taverns, woolen mill, sawmill, a store, a blacksmith and two axe-makers shops capable of supplying the whole country with axes and augurs on short notice."

 The hamlet was the centre of local and small-scale industrial activity.
 A saw mill, cotton mill wool factory, and "shoddy mill" (for shredding old woolen fabrics for cheaper cloth and stuffing) along the banks of the Rouge River appeared after 1815.
 The working hamlet had a cheese factory, hotel, and three taverns for a population of 150 (1880); some neighbouring Mennonites had a "pessimistic" view of worldly Sparta, and sought to avoid travel in the hamlet.
 A Temperance House was opened in the 1860s by Joseph Lathrop on 14th Avenue.
 By the end of the nineteenth century the mills had closed (victims of floods and fire), and the White Rose Hotel and Tavern also closed its doors by 1910 (later replaced by residential dwellings and located at what is now 6788 14th Avenue).
 While industry disappeared in Box Grove, the hamlet remained.
 The Box Grove General Store (6772 14th Avenue c.
 1860), Box Grove Church (2 Legacy Drive c.
 1870) and Box Grove Schoolhouse, S.S. #18 (7651 9th Line c.1870), are the only reminders of the once-vibrant hamlet (the Tomlinson family is buried in the church's graveyard).
 Many homes along 9th Line from north and south of 14th Avenue date to the mid to late 19th Century.

 A few prominent families were part of Box Grove: